 I’m really enjoying Windows 11 so far.
 Yes, it is primarily a tidied-up version of Windows 10, and that’s OK.

 Windows 11 has all the power and security of Windows 10 with a redesigned and refreshed look.
 It also comes with new tools, sounds, and apps.
 Every detail has been considered.
 All of it comes together to bring you a refreshing experience on your PC.Microsoft FAQ – What’s the difference between Windows 10 and Windows 11?

 The cleaner look and feel is the refresh I was hoping for, and if you are a PC like me, you get it.
 More things will be coming to Windows 11 in the coming months.
-For Windows 10 users who don’t wish to join the Windows Insider Program, Windows 11 should be coming sometime in early 2022.
+For Windows 10 users who don’t wish to join the Windows Insider Program, Windows 11 should be coming later this year.